chimera-linux/chimera-linux.github.io/downloads/index.md

 The images are hybrid (you can boot them off either USB stick or optical media).

+The AArch64 device images can be flashed directly onto storage media, typically an SD card (or eMMC storage).

 At least **1GB of RAM** is recommended for graphical desktop.
 You may need more than that if you choose to boot with the ramdisk option, as the whole